 New age digitalization and men’s increased awareness

 Millennials are showing incredible maturity when approaching their cosmetics and beauty products purchasing these days.
-This generation makes highly-educated decisions as per their skin care buying habits in particular and widely favor prevention products than treatment products.
+This generation makes highly-educated decisions.
+Their skin care buying habits in particular and widely favor prevention products than treatment products.

 “This new generation understands that it’s easier to prevent than reverse signs of aging and in general seems to seek products that promise to improve their skin health over the long term, not just cover up blemishes in the moment,” explains Zoe Leavitt, a tech industry analyst at CB Insights.
 Millennials are thus keen to favor buying into powerful concepts from low profile brands supporting their values over blindly following legacy beauty signatures.

-Men also are also showing an increased cosmetics awareness and won’t knee-jerk a care product purchase when confronted to the basics marketing cues that have been prevalent in the industry until now.
+Men also are also showing an increased cosmetics awareness.
+They won’t knee-jerk a care product purchase when confronted with the basic marketing cues that have been prevalent in the industry until now.
 Informative and refined packaging is thus to be preferred above stereotypical or “medical” styles.

-As in other sectors, digitalization and technology will still be a huge factor of changes in the beauty and personal care industry, and this will impact the way we approach packaging.
+As in other sectors, digitalization and technology will still be a huge factor of changes in the beauty industry.
+This will impact the way we approach packaging.

-New purchasing formats with the use of mobile phones, new apps that help consumers test and try products such as color cosmetics, or customization of packaging through digital platforms will allow consumers to personalize their packages and final products.
+There are new purchasing formats with the use of mobile phones.
+New apps that help consumers test and try products such as color cosmetics, or customization of packaging through digital platforms.
+They will allow consumers to personalize their packages and final products.